digst/OIOIDWS.Java/README.md

 (you need to run the tests separately since the WSC uses the same port in both tests)

 stop the Java and .Net REST WSPs

+## Run SOAP bootstrap case (Java WSC, Java WSP and Java WSC, .Net WSP)

+NB!
+Currently you need to enter the password for the MOCES certificate, since it runs against int test with no Test Login.
+Because of this it is currently ignored, so you need to comment out the `@Ignored` statement in the `TestBootstrapScenario_IntTest()` method of the integrationtest/bootstrap/src/test/java/soap/BootstrapIntegrationTest.java class.

+### Start the service-hok Java WSP
+`cd examples/oio-idws-soap/service-hok`
+`mvn tomcat7:run-war`

+### Start .Net Wsp
+In the OIOIDWS.dotnet project start the Digst.OioIdws.WspExample

+### Run test
+in another terminal
+`cd integrationtest\boostrap`
+`mvn test`

+NB!
+The tests are not fully automated yet, so you need to enter the password manually in the GUI.

+stop the Java and .Net WSPs